medalith2590/sql-learning-journey/README.md

 My analysis:
 I need the customer data.
 The “customers” table contains the customers’ IDs, as well as their first and last names.

+SQL Solution

 SELECT first_name, last_name, customer_id

 FROM customer;

+Reflection

+Today I learned that before writing SQL I should understand what the business really needs.
+Only then should I choose the table and the columns.

 ## Topics
 - SELECT STATEMENTS